Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Applications will be assessed by Creative Australia staff.

-Applications will be assessed against the following two selection criteria:
+Applications will be assessed against the following two assessment criteria:

 1. Quality